-Phishing scams have risen during lockdown, as our Bristol cyber security experts have mentioned in previous blog posts.
+Phishing scams are on the rise as our Bristol cyber security experts have mentioned in previous blog posts.

-In the first two months of lockdown, it has been estimated that Britons have been conned out of £3.5 million if they don't have the correct cyber security solutions in place.
+In just two months it has been estimated that Britons could be conned out of a staggering £3.5 million if they don't have the correct cyber security solutions in place.

-A survey by our partner Barracuda Networks has discovered that 46% of organisations across the UK, US, France and Germany have suffered at least one ‘cyber security scare’ since lockdown began.
+A survey by our partner Barracuda Networks has discovered that 46% of organisations across the UK, US, France, and Germany have suffered at least one ‘cyber security scare’.

 Most obviously due to remote working, organisations’ employees are reliant on the internet for sharing of documents, and therefore become more vulnerable to criminals.